 “Pretty cool, yes?”
 Maria chuckled.
 “Well, I never really understood the entire thing.
 But I was excited to see what it was all about, you see?
 But alas!
-Right before my initiation ceremony, the temple was raided!
+Right before my initiation ceremony, my orphanage was raided!
 By pirates of all things!
 They called themselves adventurers though.
 Strange people, no?”

 Morandi exchanged a look with his men.

 “That was the only time I haven’t been in control of my life, and it is… how do you say… troubling?
 Yes.
 Troubling.”
 Maria pursed her lips and tapped her chin.
-“I am in search of those pirates… the captain… I will find them… yes.”
+“I am in search of those pirates… the capitán… I will find them… yes.”
 She uncurled herself and stared at the sailors for a moment.
 “What were we talking about again?”

 “Right!
 I wish to hear from you, Morandi.
 About these conductors!”
 Maria took a step back and fell back into a seat at the wooden table.
 “Tell me your experience and knowledge of these things.
 Your version, your tale, your legend.”
 She propped her elbow up on her crossed legs and rested her chin on her knuckle before she offered a smile.
 “Please do make it interesting.”

 “What’s with the sudden interest?” he asked with narrowed eyes.

 “Maybe I’ll know it when you tell me!”